 See the Math.js format() function for more info on what's supported.

-~/Library/Application Support/Heynote/buffer.txt
+~/Library/Application Support/Heynote/notes/

 It's been reported (#48) that ChromeOS's Debian VM need the following packages installed to run the Heynote AppImage: